silva-nick/MazeCV/README.md

-Uses OpenCV to solve mazes from pictures using BFS
+Uses OpenCV to solve mazes from pictures using graph search algorithms

 Basic layout:\
 -main: takes image input and creates a graph and prints\